 Information provided on the Wofford website and at other websites is not intended to substitute for assistance from a qualified mental health professional.
 For personal assistance, Wofford students should contact Counseling Services in the Wellness Center at 864-597-4370 or use the Patient Portal to schedule an appointment with a member of our professional staff.

 Students with issues that may require long-term individual therapy or specialized treatment may be referred to mental health professionals in the community.
 If you are referred off-campus for psychological services, you will be responsible for any fees that you may incur.
 Your health insurance may cover these services.
-Take a look at some local Off-Campus Counseling Referrals.
-The website Psychology Today also lists information about clinicians in your area and with a variety of specialties.
+Take a look at some local Off Campus Counseling Resources.
+The website, Psychology Today, lists information about clinicians in your area and with a variety of specialties.
+In addition, The United Way of the Piedmont provides a Behavioral Health Resource Guide, which is a directory of mental and behavioral health resources, along with crisis numbers, for Spartanburg, Cherokee, and Union Counities.
 You may contact Counseling Services if you need assistance with seeking services off-campus.

 Anxiety Disorders Association of America